Brand identity guidelines, how to develop the ultimate brand.

 Occasionally, your brand will evolve, and you must update the guidelines.
 You might notice the odd section needs to be more explicit or that a colour needs tweaking.
 You might also want to add sections, like examples of how to use the brand.

-Sometimes, the brands perception has shifted, and you might have to look at sections of the brand strategy to check that everything aligns.
+Sometimes, the brand's perception has shifted, and you might have to look at sections of the brand strategy to check that everything aligns.

 A brand is constantly evolving.
 Making brand guidelines your most valuable business asset.